swiftarium/EventBus/README.md

 EventBus.shared.off(UserLoggedIn.self, by: token)
 ```

-Or unsubscribe all events by using self
+Or unsubscribe all events by passing subscriber

 ```swift
 EventBus.shared.reset(by: self)
 ```

+After unsubscribing, the subscriber will no longer be notified of the event.

 ## Test